 The members of the Board of Visitors are protected by Virginia law from being removed without appropriate reasons and by an unfair process.
-If any Visitor fails to perform the duties of his office for one year without good cause shown to the Board, the Board shall, at the next meeting after the end of such year, cause the fact of such failure to be recorded in the minutes of their proceedings, and certify the same to the Governor, and the office of such Visitor shall thereupon be vacant (§ 23-120, Code of Virginia, as amended).
-Dismissal of a Board member for cause will be pursued in accordance with Virginia Code § 2.2-108 and § 24.2-231, as amended, which provides the process for removal of a Board member from office for malfeasance, misfeasance, incompetence, gross neglect of duty, or conviction of a felony.
+If any Visitor fails to attend the meetings of the board for one full year without sufficient cause and/or perform the duties of his office for one year without good cause as determined by a majority vote of the Board, the remaining members of the Board shall record such failure in the minutes at its next meeting and notify the Governor, and the office of such member shall be vacated. (§ 23-120 and § 23-2.06 (§23.1-1300, Code of Virginia, as amended).